phBalance/apprun-router/README.md

 # Routers for AppRun
-A collection of simple router functionality (hash links, pretty links, and html5 history) that replace the basic router that is available in the lightweight library [AppRun](https://github.com/yysun/apprun).
+A collection of simple router functionality (hash links, pretty links, and HTML5 history) that replace the basic router that is available in the lightweight library [AppRun](https://github.com/yysun/apprun).
 It is implemented in [TypeScript](https://www.typescriptlang.org/).

 ## Getting Started

 ### Compatibility

-* apprun 1.17.0+ and 2.17.0+
+* apprun (version >= 1.17.0 or >= 2.17.0) is a peer dependency and has to be installed separately.

 ### Installation
 ```
 npm install --save apprun-router

+npm install --save apprun # peer dependency
 ```

 ### Common Use Cases